-Yup, that's a lot of time for something that's right around the corner but then it's not every day that you dash through roads flanked by forests, right?
-On our way, monkeys were plentiful and some imps snatch food off your hands.
+Yup, that's a lot of time for something that's right around the corner but then it's not every day that you dash through roads flanked by forests.
+On our way, monkeys were found in numbers and some imps snatch food off our hands.
 If you're planning to picnic under the trees (like us), practice caution.
-There's a tiny village before reaching Amrabad where you can grab a quick lunch too.
+Or, there's a tiny village right before Amrabad where you can grab a quick lunch too.

 The safari is crowded on weekends — you've been warned.
 At INR 1,200, a group of ten can board a jeep.
-We were six, and we decided to have the jeep to ourselves.
 During the one and a half-hour ride, we went through several winding roads, Nizam's hunting grounds, and idyllic spots with langurs, deers, and peacocks strolling.
 While we weren't allowed to alight the jeep at several locations, the tour guide pointed us locations where we could step out and saunter.
 The jungle, we were told, is home to indigenous tribe, Chenchus, and if you're interested in knowing more about them, I recommend reading this piece.

 We were dropped at Farhabad View Point which offers a sweeping view of the forest reserve.
 It was sunny, misty, and yet we could see how enormous the forest was!
 After spending a couple of minutes there, we hopped on to return.
-Apparently during Saleshwaram Jathara, visitors can drive down using their vehicles.
+Apparently during Saleshwaram Jathara, visitors can drive down using their vehicles for the safari too.
 The temple is open only for five days a year; during this jathara, it attracts thousands of devotees, wildlife enthusiasts, and adventurists.
 Besides, there's a trekking trail that one can explore and we were told, devotees walk several kms to visit the temple.

-But in all honesty, it wasn't about the desire to spot a tiger or a Sambar (which we did spot) — the ride itself was quite fun and dusty.
+But in all honesty, it wasn't about the desire to spot a tiger or a Sambar (which we did spot) — the ride itself was quite fun, bumpy, and dusty.
 If you're someone who loves looking at various species of plants and birds, Amrabad offers plenty.
 And then some more.